felicismoon/TransverseMomentumBroadening/README.md

-These projects study the transverse momentum broadening of protons in a CLAS6 experiment.
-All of these projects read 3 ntuple HIPO files for Carbon, Iron, and Lead data.
+**These projects study the transverse momentum broadening of protons in a CLAS6 experiment.
+All of these projects read 3 ntuple HIPO files for Carbon, Iron, and Lead data.**

-NuCounts4FINAL.jsh: This project creates 4 graphs of ΔpT² vs. Atomic Number for 4 equal bins of the nu data.
+**NuCounts4FINAL.jsh**: This project creates 4 graphs of ΔpT² vs. Atomic Number for 4 equal bins of the nu data.
 The first bin contains 1/4 of the data with the lowest values of nu and the last bin contains 1/4 of the data with the highest values of nu.

-NuVspT2FINAL.jsh: This project creates 3 graphs of ΔpT² vs. nu for each of the 3 elements studied.
+**NuVspT2FINAL.jsh**: This project creates 3 graphs of ΔpT² vs. nu for each of the 3 elements studied.

-Q2Counts4FINAL.jsh: This project creates 4 graphs of ΔpT² vs. Atomic Number for 4 equal bins of the Q² data.
+**Q2Counts4FINAL.jsh**: This project creates 4 graphs of ΔpT² vs. Atomic Number for 4 equal bins of the Q² data.
 The first bin contains 1/4 of the data with the lowest values of Q² and the last bin contains 1/4 of the data with the highest values of Q².

-Q2VspT2FINAL.jsh: This project creates 3 graphs of ΔpT² vs. Q² for each of the 3 elements studied.
+**Q2VspT2FINAL.jsh**: This project creates 3 graphs of ΔpT² vs. Q² for each of the 3 elements studied.

 ZhCounts4FINAL.jsh: This project creates 4 graphs of ΔpT² vs. Atomic Number for 4 equal bins of the zh data.
 The first bin contains 1/4 of the data with the lowest values of zh and the last bin contains 1/4 of the data with the highest values of zh.